hugl2030/electron-microscopy-training/src/STEM.md

    | A3        | < 5 μm                        | < 1.5 μm                       |
    | S3        | < 5 μm                        | < 1 μm                         |

+   - Compare your `Total D50` values againt the image below.
 The Spectra microscope has reached about 48 pm.
 49.9 pm is on the good side.

      <img src="img/STEM/STEM-alignment-final-resolution.jpg" alt="Final resolution result" width="500">

 5. **Verify aberration corrected image**
    - In `Velox`, click the `Play` button
    - Done!
 You are now ready to image your sample

 ## Part 3: Image your sample

 1. **Load your sample**
    - Follow load procedure in [sample loading](sample-loading.md)
    - Ensure column is open
    - Ensure pressure values are correct on Spectra instrument and `TEMUI`: